cloudpilot-emu/cloudpilot-emu/cloudpilot-ionic/src/assets/doc/emulation.md

 mechanisms around it.

-On most webkit-based browsers (including Chrome) a popup asking for permission must be confirmed the first time Cloudpilot pastes from the host clipboard.
-On other browsers (notably Safari) Cloudpilot shows a dialog asking to confirm the operation on every clipboard access.
+On most webkit-based browsers (including Chrome) a popup asking for permission must be confirmed the first time CloudpilotEmu pastes from the host clipboard.
+On other browsers (notably Safari) CloudpilotEmu shows a dialog asking to confirm the operation on every clipboard access.
 This is necessary because those browsers require clipboard access to be the direct consequence of an user interaction.
 When pasting Safari will show an additionl "Paste" widget that needs to be tapped in order to paste.